The European Banking Authority (EBA) is set to publish the results of stress tests of 90 banks across Europe later.

 Last year, both Irish banks tested, Bank of Ireland and Allied Irish Bank (AIB), were given a clean bill of health.
 But just months later, AIB needed a government bail-out.

-"We consider that the European Banking Authority has pitched its stress scenarios at a level that attempts to be sufficiently tough to reassure markets, but not so stringent as to suggest material capital shortfalls," the agency said in a note.
+The ratings agency Standard & Poor's has suggested the latest tests could still have been more severe."We consider that the European Banking Authority has pitched its stress scenarios at a level that attempts to be sufficiently tough to reassure markets, but not so stringent as to suggest material capital shortfalls," the agency said in a note.

 "We consider that a moderately harsher scenario would add greater value in terms of assessing the resilience of the European banking sector."